reddec/keycloak-ext-operator/README.md

 | `KEYCLOAK_USER`       | Admin user name (usually `admin`) |
 | `KEYCLOAK_PASSWORD`   | Admin password                    |

-By default, those values will be obtained from secret `keycloak` in `system` namespace.
+By default, those values will be obtained from secret `keycloak` in `keycloak` namespace.

 ## Description